-Aetna modified CPB 0627 for hematopoietic cell transplantation for aplastic anemia and other bone marrow failure syndromes, effective December 12, 2025.
-Here's what billing teams need to do.
+Aetna modified CPB 0627 governing hematopoietic cell transplantation for aplastic anemia and bone marrow failure syndromes, effective December 12, 2025.
+Here's what billing teams need to know.

 Quick-Reference Table